jon241/vehicleapi/README.md

 ### To Do
 - `GET /vehicles/{id}` return 404 when record not found
-- `POST /vehicles` More validation for charcters for the vehicle number plate.
+- `POST /vehicles` More validation for characters for the vehicle number plate.
+- `POST /vehicles` More validation for range/min/max for the vehicle year.
+- Much better logging and metrics.
+- Refactor tests.
 - Enable the environment variable DYNAMODB_TABLE to be used in the `create-tables-locally.js` script.
-- set dev.yaml to build all branches except main
+- Set dev.yaml to build all branches except main
+- Write the missing test to capture the DDB error that return 501.
+This would probably need some injection OR some other way to simulate it.
+- No doubt there is a lot more to do to make this better that I haven't thought of yet.